 MISSION – Three Rio Grande Valley breweries — two of which are about to open

-their doors in McAllen and Brownsville — will come together at the Mission Economic Development
+their doors in McAllen and Brownsville — came together at the Mission Economic Development

-The three participating breweries recently converged at the Center for Education and Economics.
+The three participating breweries converged at the Center for Education and Economics.

 Development, better known as the CEED Building, to brew the brand new black IPA, which they dubbed.

 Mission EDC Chief Executive Officer Teclo Garcia praised the collaboration between 5X5 Brewing Co.,

 a brewery that operates a public taproom inside the CEED building; Howling Rabbits Brewery, which is